Twists, Higher Dimer Covers, and Web Duality for Grassmannian Cluster Algebras: Computing web duals

 relative to this choice of initial seed agrees with the face weights of the only two quadruple dimer covers of this plabic graph, as illustrated in Figure \ref{fig:QuadEx} (top), that admit a $4$-weblike subgraph, see Figure \ref{fig:QuadEx} (bottom), that expands via $\SL_4$ skein relations to include $W_{28}$, the dual of $X_{28}$, in its support.
 In this case, in each expansion, $W_{28}$ appears with coefficient 1.
 Note that the $4$-weblike subgraph on the right has forbidden squares in its move equivalence class which allow us to apply the $\SL_4$-skein relations. \end{example}

-The pairing between the web bases for $\C[\Gr(3,12)]_{(1^{12})}$ and $\C[\Gr(4,12)]_{(1^{12})}$, along with the observations in the Appendix in \cite{FLL19}, lead us to believe that this phenomenon will persist more generally.
-Given $n,k,r$ with $n = kr$ and a $k\times r$ standard Young tableau $T$ and its transpose $T^t$, we expect there are corresponding web basis elements $W$ and $W^*$, related by web duality, associated to $\C[\Gr(k,n)]$ and $\C[\Gr(r,n)]$, respectively, such that the Laurent expansion of the Pl\"{u}cker degree $r$ $\SL_k$ web invariant $\mathbf{W}$ in the cluster algebra for $\mathbb{C}[\Gr(k,n)]$ may be expressed as in Theorem \ref{thm:TwistGivenBySumOfPairings} using the dual web $W^*$.
+In light of Theorem~\ref{thm:DualityComputation}, and the observations in the Appendix in \cite{FLL19}, it is natural to hope for generalizations.
+Given $n,k,r$ with $n = kr$ and a $k\times r$ standard Young tableau $T$ and its transpose $T^t$, are there corresponding web basis elements $W$ and $W^*$, related by web duality, associated to $\C[\Gr(k,n)]$ and $\C[\Gr(r,n)]$, respectively, such that the Laurent expansion of the Pl\"{u}cker degree $r$ $\SL_k$-web invariant $\mathbf{W}$ in the cluster algebra for $\mathbb{C}[\Gr(k,n)]$ may be expressed as in Theorem \ref{thm:TwistGivenBySumOfPairings} using the dual web $W^*$?
+Or, similar to our web 16 in Table \ref{tablep1}, are there other examples where one basis web is dual to a linear combination of basis webs?
+The difficulty heretofore of producing web bases possessing natural symmetries (such as those of \cite{Weyl1932, kup96, GPPSS24, fraser23}) suggests that these may be hard questions.